ibm-cloud-docs/netezza/authentication/enable_saml_authentication.md

     ```
     {: codeblock}

-1. As an admin, register `SAML` external authentication system.
+1. As an admin, register `SAML` external authentication system only once.

     ```sql
     REGISTER EXTERNAL AUTHENTICATION SYSTEM 'SAML';
     ```
     {: codeblock}

+    This action has to be performed only once.
+    {: note}

 1. Create a user (or users) with the external authentication method set to `SAML`.